AN-02. Circuit topology for tube power supply.

 Design Quality of Circuit 5: Five Stars *****

-This is to empty all capacitors after power off.
+This device is needed to empty all capacitors after power off.
 Using no bleeder resistor is safety issue, as voltage may stay on the capacitors for a long time.
-Also use of no bleeder is a reason for a sparking rectifier, as a repeated switch on, with partially charged capacitor may trigger a spark.
-Make sure the resistor discharges all capacitors to less than 40V in one minute.
-Do not mount the bleeder directly on a capacitor, because this heats the capacitor, and this is not good for reliability.
+Also use of no bleeder is a reason for a rectifier sparking sometimes, but not always.
+This is also rectifier dependent, and a fresh replaced rectifier has a larger tendency for this.
+What happens?
+At a repeated switch on, with partially charged capacitor, the rectifier circuit have a short resonance.
+So this sweeps up the voltage, way over the maximum value, and the rectifier shorts with a spark.
+So to make sure the capacitors are empty before (repeated) switch on, the bleeder has it's usual function.
+In addition it is a safety for the repair man, because within one minute after switch on, there may be no voltage anywhere above 40V.
+Do not mount the bleeder directly on a capacitor, because bleeders get warm, this heats the capacitor, which makes it age too fast. .

 Notes.